sfeeser/genesys/specbook.md

 ## **1.2.
 The Authority Stack**
 To resolve architectural drift, Genesis enforces a three-tier hierarchy:
 1.  **The Specbook (Normative Authority):** The immutable source of truth for architectural intent.
-2.  **The Registry Engine (Physical Authority):** A local-first, relational database (`.genesis/genome.db`) that enforces the physical state, graph structure, and convergence metadata.
+2.  **The Registry Engine (Physical Authority):** A local-first, relational database (`.genesis/genome.db`) that enforces the physical state, graph structure, Scaffold Graph, and convergence metadata.
-3.  **The Canvas (Observational Authority):** A kinetic, read-only visualization of the Registry Engine's state.
+3.  **The Canvas (Observational Authority):** A kinetic, read-only visualization of the Registry Engine’s state, Scaffold Graph, and real-time Node Biography events.

 ## **1.3.
 The DNA Registry: Structural & Semantic**
 The Registry Engine replaces flat-file manifests with a relational model to manage complexity at scale:
-* **The Structural Genome:** Persists the **Identity Quad**, typed dependency edges, and **SCC (Strongly Connected Component)** clusters.
+* **The Structural Genome:** Persists the **Identity Quad**, typed dependency edges, **Scaffold Graph**, and **SCC (Strongly Connected Component)** clusters.
 It acts as the "Hard Physics" layer.
 * **The Semantic Index:** A non-authoritative, advisory vector index stored within the engine.
-It enables heuristic **Search-by-Intent** via local inference. **Note:** All index selections are advisory and must be validated by the Structural Genome and the Acceptance Envelope.
+It enables heuristic **Search-by-Intent** via local inference.
+All index selections are advisory and must be validated by the Structural Genome and the Acceptance Envelope.
 * **The Audit Export:** The engine generates a **Canonical Audit Export** (YAML/JSON) to provide a deterministic, human-readable trail for version control and peer review.

 ## **1.4.
 The Identity Quad: Environment-Stable Determinism**